 The condition is diagnosed based on the history of the symptoms and a physical examination with confirmation by

 The goals of therapy of heart failure with reduced ejection fraction are to reduce morbidity (i.e. reducing symptoms, improving health-related quality of life and functional status, decreasing the rate of hospitalization), and to reduce mortality.

-- The goals of pharmacologic therapy of CCF are to improve symptoms (including risk of hospitalization), slow or reverse deterioration in myocardial function due to pathologic remodelling, and reduce mortality.
+• The goals of pharmacologic therapy of CCF are to improve symptoms (including the risk of hospitalization), slow or reverse the deterioration in myocardial function due to pathologic remodelling, and reduce mortality.